 |Total number of documents per eDiscovery event - post-culling||157,500||94,500|

 |Hourly billing rate per viewer (domestic)||$50||

 |Estimated total discounts per eDiscovery event - post search/culling||175,500||94,500|

 |Estimated costs for eDiscovery review per eDiscovery event||$175,000||$105,000|

 |Annual estimated costs for eDiscovery collection and review||$1,925,000||$1,155,000|

 Table 2: The cost of eDiscovery with inhouse process and culling included

 With this single estimated data set reduction factor, the rest of the table can be updated to provide an estimated eDiscovery cost savings.
-To reiterate the point of this blog, by performing some of the eDiscovery processes inhouse before transfer to your outside counsel, your overall eDiscovery spend can be markedly reduced.
+To reiterate the point of this blog, by performing some of the eDiscovery processes in-house before transferring to your outside counsel, you can markedly reduce your eDiscovery costs.